Frank Sinatra: Alleged organized-crime links and Cal Neva Lodge

+Nellis quizzed Sinatra on his mafia connections.
+He admitted "knowing" or "seeing", and saying "hello" or "goodbye", to Lucky Luciano, the Fischetti brothers, Al Capone's cousins, Meyer Lansky, Frank Costello, Joe Adonis, Abner Zwillman, Willie Moretti, Gerardo Catena, and Bugsy Siegel.
+In one photograph Sinatra was seen with an attaché case departing a plane.
+Sinatra told Nellis that it contained razors and crayons.
+When Nellis suggested that there was over $100,000 in the case, Sinatra denied it, insisting that he gave no money to Luciano and that he did not know what line of business Luciano was in.
+He denied having any business dealings with any of the aforementioned men.
+At the end of the two hour meeting Nellis learnt nothing which would have enabled him to subpoena Sinatra before the official congressional hearings.

-The FBI kept records amounting to 2,403 pages on Sinatra, who was a natural target with his alleged Mafia ties, his ardent New Deal politics, and his friendship with John F. Kennedy.
+The FBI kept records amounting to 2,403 pages on Sinatra, who was a natural target with his Mafia ties, his ardent New Deal politics, and his friendship with John F. Kennedy.
 The FBI kept him under surveillance for almost five decades beginning in the 1940s.
 The documents include accounts of Sinatra as the target of death threats and extortion schemes.
 The FBI documented that Sinatra was losing esteem with the Mafia as he grew closer to President Kennedy, whose younger brother Attorney General Robert F. Kennedy was leading a crackdown on organized crime.
 Sinatra said he was not involved: "Any report that I fraternized with goons or racketeers is a vicious lie."

 In 1960, Sinatra bought a share in the Cal Neva Lodge & Casino, a casino hotel on the north shore of Lake Tahoe.
 He built the Celebrity Room theater, which attracted his show business friends Red Skelton, Marilyn Monroe, Victor Borge, Joe E. Lewis, Lucille Ball, Lena Horne, Juliet Prowse, the McGuire Sisters, and others.
 By 1962, Sinatra reportedly held a 50-percent share in the hotel.
 His gambling license was temporarily suspended by the Nevada Gaming Control Board in 1963 after Giancana was spotted on the premises.
 (Note: According to Kelley, Giancana blamed Sinatra for the ordeal and was fuming at the abuse he had given to the commission's chairman Ed Olsen.
 The two men never spoke again.)
 Due to ongoing pressure from the FBI and Nevada Gaming Commission on mobster control of casinos, Sinatra agreed to give up his share in Cal Neva and the Sands.
 That same year, his son Frank Jr. was kidnapped but was eventually released unharmed.
 Sinatra's gambling license was restored in February 1981, following support from Ronald Reagan.
+In May 1968 he was observed dining at the Rive Gauche Restaurant with Allen Dorfman, I. Irving Davidson and Jimmy Hoffa's wife Josephine.